benmulhollandpsl/todogotfree/README.md

 * Thank you [Chris Pirih](http://ski.ihoc.net/) for making the original.
 * Thank you Dan Hough for creating [skifree.js](http://www.danhough.com/blog/skifree-js/)

+I kept object Id terms and boilerplate pretty much the same, i've altered 'collision' sligtly to fit todogotchi's theme.  next iteration is a different canvas style game similiar to the theme of this one.

 ## License

 Images require permission